Grants and Scholarships

 Benjamin A. Gilman International ScholarshipsBenjamin A. Gilman International Scholarships are available to Pell-eligible students undergraduates who study abroad during the semester, summer, winter and calendar year on a program that is a minimum of three weeks in length.
 Read an article on STJ's Three Spring 2017 Winners!

-The deadline to submit your application is October 1, 2019, by 11:59pm Central Time (CT).
+The deadline to submit your application is Tuesday, March 3, 2020 at 11:59 Pacific Time (PT).
 Gilman does not accept late applications.

 For more information, please visit to this Benjamin Gilman Informational Sheet.